gbvbahia01/Spring-Batch-Cotahist/README.md

 The possibilities of needs are huge.
 Fortunately Spring Batch has a mechanism to do that.
 I am written this to make easy to understand how to save and where to recover those values.

 To be any data available to next steps is necessary to give a promotion listener on Step that will insert the values on Step Execution Context.
-To do do this is necessary to create a ExecutionContextPromotionListener bean like this:
+To do this is necessary to create a ExecutionContextPromotionListener bean like this:

 ```java
   @Bean